-We review information on each child that is referred to our agency to determine if he/she may be a good fit with one of our treatment foster families.
+We review information on each child that is referred to our agency to determine if they may be a good fit with one of our foster families.
 Several factors are considered, including the child’s age, gender, behavioral needs, and location.
-We then share the information with the treatment foster parents and begin exchanging questions and answers between the foster parents and the referring agency.
-Next, a pre-placement visit is arranged, which could be a short visit at a neutral location, a weekend overnight stay at the foster home and anything in between.
+We then share the information with the foster parents and begin exchanging questions and answers between the foster parents and the referring agency.
+Next, a pre-placement visit is arranged, which could be a short visit at a neutral location, a weekend overnight stay at the foster home, or anything in between.
 If all parties agree that the child could be successful in the foster home, official placement plans are made through the court system.

 The child’s treatment team is comprised of the placing county worker, the Family Works social worker, the foster parent(s), the child, the child’s family, and any other professional working with the child.
 This may include a therapist, a psychiatrist, school personnel, and respite providers.